Project-MONAI/monai-deploy/guidelines/MONAI-Workloads.md

 500 slices / series; 512 x 512 / slice; 16 bits / pixel, Today, the
 typical response time is less than 10 minutes.
-  - This is a case where you have a workload that typically could be done asynchronously but now MUST be executed synchronously.
+  - This is a case where you have a workload that typically could be done asynchronously but now MAY be executed synchronously.
+  - The job MUST be immediately scheduled.
+This MAY be accomplished either by:
+    - scheduling the job on unused available resources OR
+    - scheduling the job on reserved resources OR
+    - pre-empting running jobs of lower priority to provide those resources and schedule the job on those resources.

 ### Scheduled Radiology Workflows